-The nuts are relatively hard to shell, but all the cultivars offered here have improved shelling capability.
+Heartnuts have a reputation for being hard to shell, but all the cultivars offered here have improved shelling capability.
 The trees offered are not grown from nut but are propagated vegetively by grafting fruiting scions of known cultivars onto seedling rootstocks.
-The cultivars all originate in Canada or the northern parts of United States.
+Most of the cultivars offered here originate in Canada or the northern parts of United States.

 Heartnuts grow into big trees so should be spaced at 10-12 meters.

 Our trees are heat-grafted under contract, shipped to us immediately after the callusing process is completed, then grown on at the nursery in fully organic conditions in raised beds or pots.
 The freshly grafted trees are supplied to us at about 25-30cm high, and do not develop much the first year.
 The typical tree will reach about 40-60cm the first year, however ones with vigorous roots may grow larger.
 In the second year development is much faster and by the end of the second year the trees will have strong leaders and a thick mat of hairy roots.
 We are the only nursery in Ireland raising heartnuts and pride ourselves on the high quality of our trees.
 Nut production can begin as early as year 4, though more typically it is year 7 or 8.

 The new consignment of grafted plants was received from the grower in early June.
 We are now containerising all our heartnut trees.
 Initially the trees were grown in 5L pots (June-August) then during August the trees were potted up into 7.5 and 12L pots.
 Over the dormant season, the stronger trees will be repotted again into 20L pots.
 This is a one-off batch as we're not taking any additional trees in 2021/22 so once these trees are sold then we won't have more available until 2022/23.